0xDegenDeveloper/GoL2/src/README.md

 To see an example, start by running this command to generate the JSON URI:

-`npm run test_uri`.
+`npm run uri`.

-> **_NOTE: This command runs `python3 ./tests/contracts/nft/uri/nft_uri_and_svg.py` from the root directory.
-You may need to use a different python command to run the script depending on your machine._**
+> **_NOTE:_** This command runs `python3 ./tests/contracts/nft/uri/nft_uri_and_svg.py` from the root directory.
+You may need to use a different python command to run the script depending on your machine.

-`Test passed!` means the test matches the expected output; to view it for yourself see below:
+`Test passed!` means the test matches the expected output; to view it for yourself:

 #### Step 1: